mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-11-why-onethird-solution-to-sleeping-beauty-doesnt-work.md

 ---
 layout : post
-title : A critique on common P(H)=1/3 arguments for Sleeping Beauty
+title :
 ---
+Note : This paper argues reveals two arguments against the P(H)=1/3 solution by Elga.
+I have highlighted them in yellow, if you should want to skip to them without reading the entire outline.

 > ### Abstract
 > This paper shows flaws in two popular arguments for the P(H)=1/3 solution to the Sleeping Beauty problem.
 The first argument, from Elga (2001), relies on incompatible assumptions.
-The second frequentist argument says Beauty will guess correctly more with P(H)=1/3.
-I show that this relies on a poor understanding of the notion of trials, and provide an examination of trial outcomes that refutes the point.
-I propose a solution where heads and tails are equally likely on Monday yet P(H) stays 1/2.
+The second, an argument that says Beauty will guess correctly more with P(H)=1/3, relies on a poor understanding of the notion of trials.

-Beauty will sleep for two days - Monday and Tuesday.
+Beauty will sleep continuously for two days - Monday and Tuesday.
 Her mother agrees, but only if they play a game.
-The mother flips a coin.
-If heads, she wakes Beauty on Monday only.
-If tails, she wakes Beauty on both days.
+The mother will flip a coin.
+On heads, she wakes Beauty on Monday.
+On tails, she wakes Beauty on both Monday and Tuesday.
 Beauty forgets her awakenings.
 What probability should Beauty assign to heads when awakened?

-At first Beauty might think: "Waking up gives me no new info.
-The coin is fair, so $P(H) = 1/2$."
-But Elga (2001) argues another solution is reasonable with $P(H) = 1/3$.
+At first Beauty might think: "Heads or tails, I would've woken up - it tells me nothing.
+The coin is fair, besides, so $P(H) = 1/2$."
+But Elga (2001) argues $P(H) = 1/3$.
 His argument goes:

 $1.
 P(H) + P(T) = 1$